arahmitz/adamblogstuff/content/posts/_index.md

 If I am keeping a digital notebook - why not share it?
 {{< /lead >}}

-This section contains different articles I wrote either for myself to keep as wikia or as tutorials to aid fellow animators, riggers and tech-animators on their journey through the craft.
-Besides that, different takes I though about sharing about animation in general.
+This section contains various articles I've written, either as a personal wikia entries or as tutorials to assist fellow animators, riggers and techanimators on their own journey through the craft.
+Additionally, you'll find different perspectives and insights I've decided to share about animation craft in general.